 How do I enable Direct Deposit?

 First, your payee must have Direct Deposit enabled in Axess.
 Have them log into GrantEd under the Stanford Affiliate role and select their SUNet ID on the top right of the screen.
 From the drop down menu, select "Opt-In for Reimbursement".
 Once they agree to the conditions in the subsequent pop-up window, Direct Deposit will be enabled.
-Note that Direct Deposit is only available to Undergraduate and Graduate Students.
-Postdoctoral candidates are currently unable to use this feature.
+Note that Direct Deposit is only available to Undergraduate, Graduate, and Postdoctoral students.

 Who can pick up a check for my organization?